Alexander Drankov: 1917-1949

 In 1917, the Russian Provisional Government recruited filmmakers, including Drankov, to make anti-Bolshevik films.
 That same year, Drankov also created a film glorifying Catherine Breshkovsky.
 Later that year, as film supplies ran low, Drankov took a break from filmmaking and managed Yekaterina Geltzer on tour.

 In 1918, Drankov left Moscow for Kiev alongside Vlas Doroshevich under the pretense of adapting one of his novels into a film.
 He then fled to Odessa and Crimea, where he briefly resumed making films with fellow refugees.
 In 1920, he left for Constantinople, where he started a gambling business on cockroach racing until the police shut it down.
 In 1923, when Mustafa Kemal expelled Russian refugees from Turkey, Drankov left for the United States, living first in New York and then in Los Angeles.
 In 1927, Drankov attempted to start his own Hollywood studio to produce films on Russian themes but was unsuccessful.

 Drankov died of a heart attack on 3 January 1949.
 He is buried in the Jewish Eternal Home cemetery in Colma, California.

 Reception and legacy

 Despite his prolific output and popular success, Drankov's films were considered inartistic.
 They did not play at prestigious movie theaters, and Drankov was unable to recruit serious theater directors to his studio.
 His films were criticized for their sensationalism and for making light of crime.

-Despite his important role in Russian cinema, Drankov's reputation is largely negative.
-He developed a reputation for being ruthless and aggressive, and has been characterized as a "gangster."
+While playing an important role in Russian cinema, Drankov developed a reputation for being ruthless and aggressive, and has been characterized as a "gangster."